About Palatal Expanders

 The main reason a patient may need an expander is that their mouth is too small to allow for teeth to grow in comfortably.

-Other reasons a child may need a palatal expander is if they have:
+Other reasons a child may need an expander is if they have:

 - A crossbite: When the upper jaw is smaller than the lower jaw, this can lead to uneven teeth and grinding.